Adjunctions and defects in Landau-Ginzburg models: Background

-The \textsl{(homotopy) category of linear factorisations} $\HF(R,W)$ is the category of linear factorisations of $W\in R$ modulo homotopy relations.
+The \textsl{homotopy category of linear factorisations} $\HF(R,W)$ is the category of linear factorisations of $W\in R$ modulo homotopy.
 We denote by $\HMF(R,W)$ its full subcategory of matrix factorisations, and we write $\hmf(R,W)$ for the full subcategory of \textsl{finite-rank matrix factorisations}, i.\,e.~the matrix factorisations $X$ whose underlying $R$-module is free of finite rank.
-These three categories have standard triangulated structures whose shift functor we denote $[1]$.
+These three categories have standard triangulated structures whose shift functor we denote $[1]$ see e.\,g.~\cite{yoshino}.

-Since we work with polynomials rather than power series, $\hmf(R,W)$ is not necessarily idempotent complete; for an example of this phenomenon we refer to~\cite[Example A$.5$]{keller}.
-However $\HMF(R,W)$ has arbitrary coproducts and is therefore idempotent complete \cite{NeemanBook}, and $\hmf(R,W)^\omega$ denotes the idempotent closure of $\hmf(R,W)$ in this larger triangulated category.
+Since we work with polynomials rather than power series, $\hmf(R,W)$ is not necessarily idempotent complete.\footnote{For an example of this phenomenon we refer to~\cite[Example A$.5$]{keller}.} However $\HMF(R,W)$ has arbitrary coproducts and is therefore idempotent complete \cite{bokstedt,NeemanBook}, and $\hmf(R,W)^\omega$ denotes the idempotent closure of $\hmf(R,W)$ in this larger triangulated category.
 More concretely, this idempotent closure is the full subcategory of $\HMF(R,W)$ whose objects are those matrix factorisations~$Y$ which are direct summands of finite-rank matrix factorisations (in the homotopy category).
 This is an idempotent complete triangulated category.

-For objects $(R = k[x], W)$ and $(S = k[z], V)$ of $\LG$ we define \be \LG( (R, W), (S,V) ) = \hmf( R \otimes_k S, V - W )^\omega = \hmf( k[x,z], V - W)^\omega\,. \ee The reason for taking idempotent completions is that, as we will see in a moment, when composing $1$-morphisms the resulting matrix factorisation is not \textsl{a priori} finite-rank, only a summand in the homotopy category of something finite-rank.
+For objects $(R = k[x], W)$ and $(S = k[z], V)$ of $\LG$ we define\footnote{Taking the idempotent completion is necessary because the composition of $1$-morphisms in $\LG$ results in matrix factorisations which, while not finite-rank, are \textsl{summands} in the homotopy category of something finite-rank.
 There are two natural ways to resolve this: work throughout with power series rings and completed tensor products, or work with idempotent completions.
-The latter seems less technical.
+The latter seems less technical.}